-A list of the top period films available on DVD and to stream that take place during the reign of King Edward VII, 1901 to 1910, and beyond Edward’s death to include the four years leading up to World War I: Edwardian era (1901 to 1914).
+A list of the top period films available to stream and on DVD that take place during the reign of King Edward VII, 1901 to 1910, and beyond Edward’s death to include the four years leading up to World War I: Edwardian era (1901 to 1914).
 Costume period dramas filmed in England, UK and other countries set in that time period.
-Television mini-series, PBS, BBC, Masterpiece Theatre productions, historical dramas, heritage films.
+Television mini-series, PBS, BBC, Masterpiece Theatre productions, historical dramas, heritage films, romantic British period dramas.
 More to come!

 For the lists of the best period dramas and recommended documentaries in additional eras, wander over to: What To Watch: The Period Films List